The Positive Environmental Impact of Product Recovery

 This infographic illustrates some of the ways in which pigging helps the environment:

-For more information about Hygienic or Sanitary Pigging, please contact HPS.
+For more information about Hygienic or Sanitary Pigging systems, please contact HPS.